 When you focus on building muscle first, you might gain weight initially.
 Gaining weight while working out can be discouraging and might even make you want to quit your healthy eating and exercise plan.

-When your body is using fat for fuel instead of dietary carbohydrates or glycogen you’ll have more energy (21).
+When your body is using fat for fuel instead of dietary carbohydrates or glycogen you might feel like you have more energy (21).
 You will then be able to train harder without feeling tired.

 Reduced Stress On The Joints

 Being overweight or obese puts significant stress on your joints (14).
 This might change how frequently you train, or how hard you’re able to train.
-Losing weight first can make you more agile and capable to push yourself even more at the gym and build muscle.
+Losing weight first can make you more agile and capable to put in the effort at the gym and build muscle.

 Faster Visible Results